Traditionally, OEE is used as a “rearview mirror” metric. Here is a common scenario:

 A rich and accurate set of information is the foundation for making smart and informed decisions.
 Fortunately, it is surprisingly easy to automate the collection of production data and build a strong information foundation.

-Specifically, with two sensors, an Ideal Cycle Time (required for any calculation of OEE), and a work schedule (to establish Planned Production Time) all of the following information can be generated.
+Specifically, with two sensors, an Ideal Cycle Time (required for any ), and a work schedule (to establish Planned Production Time) all of the following information can be generated.
 Recommended KPIs are shown in bold.